jeff-160/Potato/README.md

 Big thanks to [chen e](https://github.com/56cy) for helping with the SDL setup.
 Extra thanks to [zhogrog](https://github.com/GaoZR2008) for christening this.

+Check out the [Shrek dating simulator](https://github.com/WAP-Industries/Potato-Shrek-Dating-Sim) made using this framework.

 ---

 ## Requirements